 You may have a “supermarket” that sells food nearby your house.
-The reason you go the supermarket is because you can go to one place and buy all of the different types of food that you need in one stop — it’s a lot more convenient than driving around to the butcher, the dairy farmer and the baker.
+The reason you go the supermarket is because you can go to one place and buy all of the different types of food that you need in one stop — it’s a lot more convenient than driving around to the butcher, the dairy farmer, and the baker.

 The BSE is a supermarket for stocks.
 It can be thought of as a big room where everyone who wants to buy and sell shares different companies can go to buy and sell.

-That buying and selling are of two types:
+That buying and selling are two types:

-Interested reader can read it in more descriptive and lucrative way here ~ How exactly does trading (stock market) work?
+The interested reader can read it in more descriptive and lucrative way here ~ How exactly does trading (stock market) work?

 (Section – B)

 You can’t directly invest in stock market.
 So, you should find a broker.
 He will act as a mediator to buy/sell your shares.
-There’s nothing to know more about broker.
+There’s nothing to know more about the broker.